-During the French-Mexican War, a poorly supplied and outnumbered Mexican army under General Ignacio Zaragoza defeats a French army attempting to capture Puebla de Los Angeles, a small town in east-central Mexico.
-Victory at the Battle of Puebla represented a great moral victory for the Mexican government, symbolizing the country’s ability to defend its sovereignty against threat by a powerful foreign nation.
+During the French-Mexican War (1861-1867), an outnumbered Mexican army defeats a powerful invading French force at Puebla.
+The retreat of the French troops at the Battle of Puebla represented a great moral victory for the people of Mexico, symbolizing the country’s ability to defend its sovereignty against a powerful foreign nation.

-Certain that French victory would come swiftly in Mexico, 6,000 French troops under General Charles Latrille de Lorencez set out to attack Puebla de Los Angeles.
-From his new headquarters in the north, Juarez rounded up a rag-tag force of loyal men and sent them to Puebla.
-Led by Texas-born General Zaragoza, the 2,000 Mexicans fortified the town and prepared for the French assault.
-On the fifth of May, 1862, Lorencez drew his army, well-provisioned and supported by heavy artillery, before the city of Puebla and began their assault from the north.
-The battle lasted from daybreak to early evening, and when the French finally retreated they had lost nearly 500 soldiers to the fewer than 100 Mexicans killed.
+Certain that French victory would come swiftly in Mexico, 6,000 French troops under General Charles de Lorencez set out in May, 1862, to attack Puebla de Los Angeles.
+From his new headquarters in the north, Juarez rounded up a ragtag force of loyal men and sent them to Puebla.

 Zaragoza Defeats French Invaders

 Led by General Ignacio Zaragoza, an estimated 2,000—5,000 Mexicans fortified the town and prepared for the assault by the well-equipped French force.

 On the fifth of May, or Cinco de Mayo, Lorencez gathered his army and began an attack from the north side of Puebla.

 The battle lasted from daybreak to early evening.
 After Lorencez realized his superior French force was losing far more troops than the Mexicans, he completely withdrew his defeated army.